Julie-ann Rowell is a Devon-based poet, teacher and editor, whose poetry has won many awards.

 Her first pamphlet collection, “Convergence”, published by Brodie Press, won a Poetry Book Society Award.
 Her first full collection, “Letters North” (also Brodie Press), was nominated for the Inaugural Michael Murphy Poetry Prize for Best First Collection in 2011.
 Her many awards include:

-Shortlisted in the Wells Festival Poetry Competition, Writer’s Inc, Ware Poets and Mslexia Poetry Competitions (twice).
+-Shortlisted in the Wells Festival Poetry Competition, Writer’s Inc, Ware Poets and Mslexia Poetry Competitions (three times).

 Julie-ann’s work has been published in many magazines and journals.
 She has poems in several anthologies, including Furies (For Books’ Sake), edited by Eve Lacey, which was runner-up in the Saboteur Awards 2015.
 Her work has been published in Poetry Ireland Review and Cyphers and in a new anthology called ” Pale Fire, new writing on the moon,” from Frogmore Press.